 Maintain an Emergency Fund

-An emergency fund can save you in times when you need a small business loan to help you out of a financial conundrum.
+An emergency fund can save you in times when you need a small business funding to help you out of a financial conundrum.
 An emergency fund is a reserve that you keep topping up with a fixed percentage of your annual revenue.

 The emergency fund can then be actualized at the right time.
 This fund helps you prepare for any liquidity crunch, where you run out of cash.